illumos/ipd/ipd/0037/README.md

 The way that this works out is that the one byte command code is broken into a few ranges.
-There is a range reserved for well known use by the spec (e.g. 0x00-0x7f), a similar well know range for I/O command sets (e.g. 0x80-0xbf), and a specific set for vendor-specific commands, (e.g.
+There is a range reserved for well known use by the spec (i.e. 0x00-0x7f), a similar well know range for I/O command sets (i.e. 0x80-0xbf), and a specific set for vendor-specific commands, (i.e.
 0xc0-0xff).

 This pattern is not specific to just commands, but it is repeated for